Retro64XYZ/retro64xyz.github.io/_posts/2018-02-15-2018-introduction-to-freenet.md

 >they've come up with is "hey, we're stumped so lets just lie to the courts
 >about this and hope that no one catches on".

-While there is undoubtably illegal content on Freenet, it is much rarer.
+While there is undoubtedly illegal content on Freenet, it is much rarer.
 The lack of server side processing, databases, and the ability to use the tools available to turn a profit are all major turn offs for those individuals attempting to conduct illicit business.
 You are more likely to find ramblings,